-Grace, Grit & Gratitude founder Ange Noy became a personal trainer after making big lifestyle changes to help combat her symptoms of Polycystic Ovary Syndrome.
-She came to love the gym environment and spent all her time there training, working with others and hanging out in group fitness classes.
+Grace, Grit & Gratitude founder Ange Noy became a personal trainer after making big lifestyle changes to help combat her symptoms of Polycystic Ovary Syndrome (PCOS).
+She came to love the gym environment and spent all her time there training, working with clients and hanging out in group fitness classes.
 However, towards the end of her 20’s this ‘healthy’ lifestyle was leaving her feeling burned out.

 This is where yoga came into play, and she began the journey of her yoga teacher’s training.
 The emphasis on stretching, mindfulness and meditation helped to counter her stress levels and she left every yoga session feeling amazing, so began to introduce these principles into her existing training methods.

-Now as a mum to two young girls, Ange’s own focus is no longer about getting abs or losing weight, her goals and priorities have shifted.
+Now as a mum to two young girls, Ange’s own focus is no longer about getting abs, lifting heavy or losing weight fast; her goals and priorities have shifted.
 She wants to feel more energetic, to relieve stress, to have time to herself and to feel healthier.
-Energy is precious when you’re only getting 4-5 hours of sleep a night for months on end after having a baby!
-Also, her second pregnancy was high risk and left her on modified bed rest for almost 5 months, so she took this opportunity to do a nutrition coaching qualification.
-It also changed her mindset around how she trained people, and her new goal became all about getting people active, social and outdoors in ANY capacity.
+Energy is precious when you’re only getting 4-5 hours of sleep or less a night for months on end after having a baby!

 What we’re all about

-After watching the documentary Embrace, Ange wanted to take a more body positive stance towards health and fitness – this is why we prefer not to use before/after photos (‘after’ photos are not the end of your journey, they’re more of a ‘right now’).
-We also prefer not to overly promote weight loss (even though we do recognise this is a common goal for many women).
+After watching the documentary Embrace, Ange wanted to take a more body positive stance towards health and fitness – this is why we prefer not to overly promote weight loss and diet culture.

 Instead, we’ve chosen to encourage you to learn how to listen to your body’s cues again.
 How does the workout make you feel?
 Do you have the energy to do an intense workout or would some stretches serve you better?
 Does your food leave you feeling light and energetic or lethargic?
 Do you feel rested after sleeping at night?